Len42/Synth/modules/VCO-2131/BUGS.md

 ## Output jacks wrong order

+- DONE: Fix the schematic labels.
-- Just fix the schematic labels and panel graphics to match.
+- Change the panel graphics to match.
+- Re-export the gerbers (after fixing everything).

 ## Octave switch middle setting FUBAR

-- DNF - Don't use the middle setting!
+- DNF: Don't use the middle setting!
 High & Low settings should cover everything.
-- Change component in the schematic to a 2-position switch.
+- DONE: Change component in the schematic to a 2-position switch.
+- Re-export the gerbers (after fixing everything).

 ## Sub-Oscillator FUBAR